 The State of California legislature has enacted a series of bills that constitute the most aggressive program to reduce GHGs of any state in the nation.
 Some legislation such as the landmark Assembly Bill (AB 32) California Global Warming Solutions Act of 2006 was specifically enacted to address GHG emissions.
 Other legislation such as Title 24 and Title 20 energy standards were originally adopted for other purposes such as energy and water conservation, but also provide GHG reductions.
-This section describes the major provisions of the legislation.
+This section describes the major provisions of past and current California measures and policies addressing global climate change and GHG emissions. legislation.